Pet Dental Health Month

 - Loose or broken teeth

-- Mouth pain
+- Oral pain

 - Reluctance to open mouth

-- Inactivity, decreased family interaction
+- Inactivity, decreased family interactions

 Heart Disease